Parenting

 "Rooted and Restored Adoptive Parenting blog cover with a tree and deep roots, symbolizing connection, healing, and spirit-led parenting"

-Children from hard places need to feel safe before they can learn, grow, or connect.
+Children from hard places need safety before they can learn, grow, or connect.
 Parenting from love communicates, “You’re secure with me.”
-Fear-based reactions only reinforce danger cues in the brain.
+Fear-based reactions, on the other hand, only reinforce danger cues in the brain.

 1. Trust Rewires the Brain for Healing

-When we meet dysregulation with calm, consistent care, we help our children form new neural pathways that shift them from survival to connection.
+When we meet dysregulation with calm, consistent care, we help our children form new neural pathways.
+Over time, this shifts them from survival mode to connection and growth.

 2. Fear May Control Behavior — Love Transforms Hearts

-Fear might stop a behavior temporarily, but only love, trust, and compassion bring lasting change from the inside out.
+Fear might stop a behavior temporarily, but it cannot bring lasting change.
+Only love, trust, and compassion transform from the inside out.

 3. The Holy Spirit Doesn’t Parent Through Shame

-God invites us to parent like He parents us — with patience, truth, and tender correction.
-He leads with kindness, not intimidation.
+God never shames His children into obedience.
+He parents us with patience, truth, and tender correction.
+In the same way, we are invited to lead with kindness, not intimidation.

 4. Love Makes Room for Mistakes

-Parenting from love creates space for learning, grace, and repair.
+Children learn best in safe spaces.
+Parenting from love creates room for grace, repair, and growth.
 Fear-based parenting often punishes mistakes instead of teaching through them.

 5. Trust-Based Parenting Strengthens Attachment

 Connection is the foundation of secure attachment.
-When children trust that you will respond with love instead of punishment, their emotional bond with you deepens.
+When children know you will respond with love instead of punishment, trust deepens—and with it, the emotional bond between you.

 6. Parenting from Peace Regulates the Whole Household

 Your nervous system sets the tone.
-When you lead with calm, your child is more likely to co-regulate — not escalate.
+When you lead with peace, your calm presence helps your child co-regulate instead of escalating.

 7. Love Mirrors the Gospel

-Our children encounter God’s love first through us.
-When we lead with love and trust, we model the same grace we’ve been given: unearned, unwavering, and unshakable.
+Our children often encounter God’s love through us first.
+Parenting with love and trust models the same grace we’ve been given: unearned, unwavering, and unshakable.

-Maxine Golden is an MFT intern therapist, parent coach, and the founder of the Center for Parent Coaching.
-With over 20 years of experience supporting adoptive and foster families, she specializes in trust-based, brain-based, and Spirit-led approaches to healing and connection.
-Maxine is passionate about helping parents move from survival to sacred restoration through compassionate care, biblical wisdom, and practical tools.
-She is also a children’s author and a dedicated advocate for trauma-informed parenting rooted in God’s love.
+Maxine Golden is a Marriage & Family Therapist, parent coach, and the CEO and founder of the Center for Parent Coaching.
+With more than 20 years of experience walking alongside adoptive and foster families, she brings a unique blend of trust-based, brain-based, and Spirit-led approaches to healing and connection.
+Maxine equips parents to move beyond survival and step into sacred restoration through compassionate care, biblical wisdom, and practical, trauma-informed tools.
+She is also a children’s author and a passionate advocate for parenting rooted in God’s love.

-Maxine Golden is an MFT intern therapist, parent coach, and the founder of the Center for Parent Coaching.
-With over 20 years of experience supporting adoptive and foster families, she specializes in trust-based, brain-based, and Spirit-led approaches to healing and connection.
-Maxine is passionate about helping parents move from survival to sacred restoration through compassionate care, biblical wisdom, and practical tools.
-She is also a children’s author and a dedicated advocate for trauma-informed parenting rooted in God’s love.
+Maxine Golden is a Marriage & Family Therapist, parent coach, and the CEO and founder of the Center for Parent Coaching.
+With more than 20 years of experience walking alongside adoptive and foster families, she brings a unique blend of trust-based, brain-based, and Spirit-led approaches to healing and connection.
+Maxine equips parents to move beyond survival and step into sacred restoration through compassionate care, biblical wisdom, and practical, trauma-informed tools.
+She is also a children’s author and a passionate advocate for parenting rooted in God’s love.

 LinkedIn logo icon